Following the irresistible scent of chocolate through Bruges

 Wandering though Bruges, there were the more familiar brands - Leonidas and Neuhaus.

 One charming place was selling waffles on a Stick.
-I felt such joy to watch these being made fresh to say nothing of the fragrant baking aroma.
+It was a joy to watch these being made fresh, to say nothing of the fragrant baking aroma.

 Comments